The Iron Claw is Masterful Storytelling

 This revelation forces the film to shift its exploratory tone from finding the creator to discovering who fashioned each facet of the operation that made the franchise a massive success.
 Of course, all while holding out hope that a sole proprietor will be revealed.

-Everyone that lays claim to the sword of power makes a good case for themselves.
-Then you have Roger Sweet, who presents solid facts weaved with what sounds to be head-scratching fiction.
-The documentary doesn’t imminently jump on what was probably a tempting opportunity to cast Roger in the light of the film’s villain/outcast.
+Everyone who lays claim to the sword of power makes a good case for themselves.
+Then you have Roger Sweet, who presents solid facts woven with what sounds to be head-scratching fiction.
+The documentary doesn’t immediately jump on what was probably a tempting opportunity to cast Roger as the film’s villain/outcast.

 Roger was given every opportunity to respond to any claims against him and clear up contradictions in his story.
 Unfortunately, he goes down the rabbit hole of negativity while making some crazy demands that make it impossible not to look at him as a quack that rules him out as the man responsible for the Thunder Punch He-Man I got for my 7th birthday.